Information and Instructions

 - Be sure to borrow enough to cover both semesters.

-- Funds will be deposited directly into the student’s account in two disbursements, fall semester and spring semester.
+- Funds will be credited directly into the student’s account in two disbursements, fall semester and spring semester.

 - Repayment begins within 60 days after the final loan disbursement (usually spring semester).